Better Benefits, Healthy People

 Strategies for Delivering Financial Education

-Sponsor group sessions.
 Many companies have experienced great success by segmenting employees with similar challenges into support groups.
-This approach is based on the assumption that employees learn best when they share a common challenge.
+This approach assumes that employees learn best when they share a common challenge.
 For example, employees can be organized into groups based on factors, such as:

 - Employees with large student loan debts